tangmc0210/probe_designer/README.md

 You can perform local blast or web blast on `_total_pre_binding.fasta` to get `results/time/tmp/5_blast_results.xml` file for decoding.
 You will need to build your local blast if you need to perform blast in this code.
 Otherwise, you can get blast results by uploading the file to blast web and download the blast results as `results/time/tmp/5_blast_results.xml`.

-*Tip1: web blast length is limited to about 1200 sequences once, so split the gene name list if target gene number is too large.*
+_Tip1: web blast length is limited to about 1200 sequences once, so split the gene name list if target gene number is too large._

-*Tip2: How to build local blast: [Download BLAST Software and Databases](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html)*
+_Tip2: How to build local blast: [Download BLAST Software and Databases](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html)_

 ### Select wanted binding site by specific rules

 Current rules are divided into two kinds: pre_blast rules and post_blast rules.
 Pre_blast rules work before blast the potential binding site sequences and can often exempt most of sequences while post_blast rules work after blast and are intended to get sequence specifity information.

-*Present pre_blast rules:*
+_Present pre_blast rules:_

 1. G percentage is between 40% and 70%;
 2. G is not consecutive up to 5 or more;
 3. Sequence type is mRNA (judge by genbank file);

-*Present post_blast rules:*
+_Present post_blast rules:_

 1. Binding site sequence is specific to this gene in interested organisms (judge by blast results);
 2. Binding site sequence is plus/minus to target gene;

-### Export *not-found* gene file for next round search
+### Export _not-found_ gene file for next round search

 Considering the error occurred in the id or sequencing searching, sift out in selection, the files of each step are saved as tmp file in `results/time/gene_name_list_tosearch`.

 ### Merge the results got from above

-run *merge.ipynb* to merge results got above and return a xlsx file of wanted binding sites for each gene.
+run _merge.ipynb_ to merge results got above and return a xlsx file of wanted binding sites for each gene.

 ## Perspective and plans

 1. Improve the searching strategy to get better binding performance.

+   Now, the searching stategy is optimized by searching every possible points and select the binding positions most far away.